 If you’re looking for the city’s history museum, you won’t find it in a brick and mortar structure.
 That’s because Asheville proclaims its history is best experienced outside.
 The Asheville Urban Trail takes you to 30 different places on its 1.7-mile path through downtown.

-It’s a perfect way to explore the city, learn its eclectic history and add things to do on your Asheville, NC itinerary.
+It’s a perfect way to explore the city, learn its eclectic history and add things to do on your Asheville, North Carolina itinerary.
 It’s best to start at Pack Place on Pack Square.

 See Related: Best Unknown Destinations in the U.S.